Procedure for assessing pupil achievements and progress

 Matura certificate is awarded to a pupil who has completed the upper secondary education programme and has passed the Matura examinations and/or Maturity thesis.
 In order to obtain a Matura certificate a pupil must pass two Matura examinations (except for cases when a candidate is exempted from the selected Matura examination by an order of the school principal) or one Matura examination and a Maturity thesis.
 One of these is mandatory – Lithuanian language and literature Matura examination.
 The pupil choses the type of examination – state or school.
 Pupils, in addition to the Lithuanian language and literature examination, may choose no more than 6 other Matura examinations and Maturity thesis.
 From 2016 a pupil wishing to study in a state-funded study place in higher education has to pass the math Matura examination (entrants to arts studies are exempt from this requirement).
 From the 2017/2018 school year a pupil can choose the Maturity thesis which is equal to the school Matura examination.
 However, it is not a substitute for the compulsory Lithuanian language and literature examination.

-The Matura certificate is issued to pupils from state, municipal and private gymnasiums, vocational education and training schools and upper-secondary schools who have completed general upper secondary education, adult secondary education or the programme of the National School of Art.
+The Matura certificate is issued to pupils from state, municipal and private schools, vocational education and training schools, who have completed general upper secondary education, adult secondary education, secondary education with engineering education programme, secondary education with sports education programme, secondary education with music education programme, secondary education with art education programme, secondary education with artistic education programme.